vercel-partner-solutions/nextjs-slack-template/README.md

 ### [`manifest.json`](./manifest.json)

 [`manifest.json`](./manifest.json) defines your Slack app's configuration.
-With a manifest, you can create or update an app with a pre-defined configuration.
+With a manifest, you can create or update an app with a pre-defined configuration

 ### [`src/bolt/app.ts`](./src/bolt/app.ts)

 This is the Bolt app entry.
-It initializes `@vercel/slack-bolt`'s `VercelReceiver` and registers listeners.
+It initializes `@vercel/slack-bolt`'s `VercelReceiver` and registers listeners

 ### [`src/bolt/listeners`](./src/bolt/listeners)

 Every incoming request is routed to a "listener".
-Inside this directory, we group each listener by Slack Platform feature, e.g. [`messages`](./src/bolt/listeners/messages) for message events.
+Inside this directory, we group each listener by Slack Platform feature, e.g. [`messages`](./src/bolt/listeners/messages) for message events

 ### Route Handler: [`src/app/api/events/route.ts`](./src/app/api/events/route.ts)

 This file defines your Next.js Route Handler that receives Slack events.
 Its pathname matches the URLs defined in your [`manifest.json`](./manifest.json).
 Next.js uses file-based routing for API handlers.
 Learn more in the Next.js docs: https://nextjs.org/docs/app/building-your-application/routing/route-handlers

 ## Custom Scripts
-- `pnpm dev:tunnel`: A helper script to automatically start your Slack app with ngrok tunneling.
+- `pnpm dev:tunnel`: A helper script to automatically start your Slack app with ngrok tunneling

 ## Notes
 - If you see a warning about `express` being externalized: `@slack/bolt` ships an Express receiver.
 Turbopack may analyze its static import even if you don't use it.
 Keeping `express` as a dependency or aliasing it to a stub resolves this during development.